 In Texas, when cases do not reach agreed settlements, formal, public disciplinary hearings will be scheduled with an Administrative Law Judge (ALJ) who will preside over the administrative hearing.
 Negotiations with the board of nursing may continue while the administrative hearing is being scheduled and waiting to be heard.

-During the administrative proceeding, the board of nursing will present their evidence, you’ll present your side of the case, and the Administrative Law Judge ultimately will submit a proposal for decision (PFD) to the board of nursing.
+During the administrative proceeding, the board of nursing will present their evidence, you will present your side of the case, and the Administrative Law Judge ultimately will submit a proposal for decision (PFD) to the board of nursing.
 The BON then will act on the ALJ’s proposal for decision by imposing disciplinary sanctions on you and/or placing restrictions on your nursing license /or closing your case with no action.

 All of this might seem like it could require a lot of time and money, but NOT robustly defending your nursing license could have a negative impact on your career.
 Disciplinary sanctions – particularly a suspension or revocation of your nursing license – could have far reaching consequences for years to come.

-We’d be happy to talk with you about your situation and discuss your options in a free consultation.
+We would be happy to talk with you about your situation and discuss your options in a free consultation.

-Please note: Kevin Keaney has more than 30 years’ experience as an attorney and is a member of the American Association of Nurse Attorneys (TAANA).
+Please make note: Kevin Keaney has more than 30 years’ experience as an attorney and is a member of the American Association of Nurse Attorneys (TAANA).
 Prior to becoming an attorney, he earned his BSN from the School of Nursing at the University of Texas at Austin and practiced as a nurse for four years.